Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 at some point, player could use spade or gardining gloves to dig up checkpoint flags and move them around
     this could be required for late-game areas or for navigating subspace

+### More complex palettes and color blending

+could associate each palette with a bg shader, do chowder-esque coloring/texturing
+    could then allow blending between these textures along the luma axis, or across time

 ## Monty On the Run ?